-The leading COVID vaccines were developed through collaborations between Oxford University and AstraZeneca, and BioNTech and Pfizer.
+Collaborations between Oxford University, AstraZeneca, BioNTech, and Pfizer developed the leading COVID vaccines.
 There are also many other organizations supporting and contributing to the vaccine rollout.

-At Bionow, we believe it is crucial to bring people together to share ideas, to get more intellectual diversity and to get a wider range of skills working together on a challenge.
+At Bionow, we believe it is crucial to bring people together to share ideas, to get more intellectual diversity, and to get a broader range of skills working together on a challenge.

 Can you share any stories from Bionow’s member organizations about their work during the COVID-19 pandemic?

-Our members like Cobra Biologics and Fujifilm Diosynth Biotechnologies have both been working with the UK Vaccines Task Force, a group established to work on the logistics of getting the vaccine manufactured and delivered to patients.
+Our members, like Cobra Biologics and Fujifilm Diosynth Biotechnologies, have worked with the UK Vaccines Task Force, a group established to work on the logistics of getting the vaccine manufactured and delivered to patients.

-We also worked with the Medicines Discovery Catapult, who set up the Lighthouse Lab at Alderley Park to conduct COVID tests.
-Again, a massive logistical challenge to develop a lab to do mass testing in such a short space of time.
+We also worked with the Medicines Discovery Catapult, which set up the Lighthouse Lab at Alderley Park to conduct COVID tests.
+Again, a massive logistical challenge to develop a lab to do mass testing in a short time.

-The response from our members was amazing during this time.
-Organizations loaned the Lighthouse Lab incredibly expensive equipment and many volunteered at the lab to help out.
+The response from our members was terrific during this time.
+Organizations loaned the Lighthouse Lab costly equipment, and many volunteered at the lab to help out.
 It’s been amazing what the sector has done and how organizations have stepped up during this pandemic.

 How has the COVID-19 pandemic affected financing and investment in the life science sector this year?

 We just virtually hosted our annual BioCap conference.
-This event is specifically focused on attracting life science investment into the North of England.
+This event focuses explicitly on attracting life science investment into the North of England.

-This year, we attracted a lot of investors from a much wider geography than we normally do.
-The event had a very positive vibe and investors were still looking to make deals, and many of our member companies have been closing funding rounds, despite the pandemic.
+This year, we attracted a lot of investors from a much wider geography than we usually do.
+The event had a very positive vibe, investors were still looking to make deals, and many of our member companies have been closing funding rounds, including private equity, despite the pandemic.

-The challenges we have seen are around virtually forming new relationships, where investors were not already familiar with a company.
-Due diligence is harder when you can’t physically visit a lab or building.
+We have seen challenges around virtually forming new relationships where investors were not already familiar with a company.
+Due diligence is more challenging when you can’t physically visit a lab or building.
 But we have still heard of new deals being closed where investors use platforms like Zoom to do their due diligence.

-The life science sector has been highlighted through the COVID-19 pandemic and more people are becoming aware of the value of these organizations.
-I think that will bring even greater investments for the sector in 2021.
+The life science sector has been highlighted through the COVID-19 pandemic, and more people are becoming aware of the value of these organizations.
+I think that will bring even more significant investments to the sector in 2021.

 Why has the North of England grown into a leading life science location?

-The North of England is a very well-connected ecosystem with lots of innovative life science companies with highly skilled employees.
+The North of England is a very well-connected ecosystem with many innovative life science companies and highly skilled employees.
 Relatively low facilities and staffing costs also mean that investments made here will go further than in other places.

-There are also organizations like Epidarex, which are focused on bringing big funds out of the golden triangle to fund sub-clusters of science, with a number of those being based in the North of England.
+Organizations like Epidarex, focus on bringing big funds out of the golden triangle to fund sub-clusters of science, with a number of those based in the North of England.

-We also have a great university base in the North, with great R&D and talent being generated from these universities.
+We also have a great university base in the North, with significant R&D and talent generated from these universities.

 Can you talk about the work that Bionow does with universities based in the North of England?

-The pandemic meant that we were unable to do many of the talks and events that we usually do with universities, so we wanted to host a digital event.
-The Bionow Virtual Career Fair allowed us to reach a wider audience of around 20 different universities.
+The pandemic meant we could not do many of the talks and events we usually do with universities, so we wanted to host a digital event.
+The Bionow Virtual Career Fair allowed us to reach a wider audience of around 20 universities.

-I was also blown away by the engagement of the students during the event.
-They were really active on the digital event platform, asked a lot of questions and really engaged with the speakers and with each other.
+I was also blown away by the students' engagement during the event.
+They were active on the digital event platform, asked many questions, and engaged with the speakers and each other.

 Are there any other success stories from your member organizations that you would like to highlight?

-QIAGEN in Manchester is a company that we have worked with since our founding.
-They were originally a spin-out of AstraZeneca.
-They have continued to grow and expand their business in Manchester and recently announced a big investment to develop Citylabs 2.0, a new hub for companies working in MedTech, digital health, genomics, precision medicine and diagnostics.
+QIAGEN in Manchester is a company we have worked with since our founding.
+They were initially a spin-out of AstraZeneca.
+They have continued to grow and expand their business in Manchester.
+They recently announced a significant investment to develop Citylabs 2.0, a new hub for companies working in MedTech, digital health, genomics, precision medicine, and diagnostics.

-QuantuMDx is a successful diagnostics business, developing a point-of-care diagnostic platform.
+QuantuMDx is a successful diagnostics business developing a point-of-care diagnostic platform.
 They moved to Newcastle from London, showing how the North can attract new life science companies.
-They have been very successful in raising funds and are about to launch a COVID diagnostic on the market.
+They have successfully raised funds and are about to launch a COVID diagnostic on the market.

 The other one that comes to mind is Advanced Medical Solutions.
-They are a wound care company who were organically grown, employ hundreds of people, and are a multinational trading company.
+They are a wound care company that was organically grown, employs hundreds of people, and is a multinational trading company.

 How important are the companies that own and set up developments like City Labs in Manchester and Alderley Park in Newcastle?

 It’s so important to have the right facilities in the right locations.
 Bruntwood SciTech owns Alderley Park in Newcastle, City Labs in Manchester, and recently acquired Sciontec in Liverpool.
-There is also the Nexus in Leeds, a part of the University of Leeds.
-These locations are the real nucleus for the life science sector across the North of England.
+The Nexus is also in Leeds, a part of the University of Leeds.
+These locations are the nucleus of the life science sector across the North of England.

-They serve as a catalyst for growth and encourage collaboration between different companies in the sector.
+They catalyze growth and encourage collaboration between different companies in the sector.
 They bring people together and enhance business results even further.

-We also have a presence at many of these hubs.
-We have hot desks or even small offices at most of them because we understand the importance of these hubs and recognize that these are the locations we need to be at to help our member organizations grow and to better understand what our members are working towards.
+Bionow also has a presence at many of these hubs.
+We have hot desks or even small offices at most of them because we understand the importance of these hubs and recognize that these are the locations we need to be at to help our member organizations grow and better understand what our members are working towards.

 MIDAS played an instrumental role in helping AZoNetwork move to Manchester.
 What role does MIDAS play in terms of inward direct investment into the Life Sciences?

-MIDAS is a leading inward investment promotion agency for Manchester, and have helped many businesses relocate or expand in Greater Manchester.
-They have been one of Bionow’s members since we started.
-We have a range of schemes with them, where we offer free membership for those companies considering the move to Manchester.
+MIDAS is a leading inward investment promotion agency for Manchester and has helped many businesses relocate or expand in Greater Manchester.
+MIDAS has been one of Bionow’s members since we began.
+We have a range of schemes with them, offering free membership for those companies considering moving to Manchester.